 Radiography is a selective enrollment program beginning each fall.
-Resources such as clinical facilities and faculty, as well as approval standards, limit the number of applicants accepted to the program to 20 students for the fall.
-The Radiography program does not reserve seats for high school seniors, however high school seniors who are dual enrolled and have completed college courses listed under the related courses section of this packet may compete against other college students for admission.
+Resources, such as clinical facilities and faculty, as well as approval standards limit the number of applicants admitted to the program to 20 students.
+The Radiography program does not reserve seats for high school seniors, however high school senior who are dual enrolled and have completed college courses listed under the related courses section of this packet may compete against other college students for admission.
 Radiography is a two-year, associate degree program and all applicants must meet minimum requirements to be considered for admission.
-Please note, however, that meeting minimum requirements does not guarantee admission.
+Please note that meeting minimum requirements does not guarantee admission.